 This is why we want you to let us know if you notice a worrying change.
-R.E.A.C.H. is a communication programme which will help you share your concerns with us.
+R.E.A.C.H. is a communication process which will help you share your concerns with us.

-R.E.A.C.H. will help with worrying concerns that have not yet been addressed or acted on by staff.
+R.E.A.C.H. will help with worrying concerns that have yet to be addressed or acted on by staff.

-You may recognize a worrying change in your loved one's condition or, if you are a patient, you may recognize a worrying change in yourself.
+You may recognise a worrying change in your loved one's condition or, if you are a patient, you may recognise a worrying change in yourself.